MailOnline/jest-tap-reporter/README.md

 #### Log levels

-By default jest-tap-reporter will log the suite path and a resume at the end of the report.
-If you reduce the report to the bare minimum you can set the reporter logLevel to error.
+By default jest-tap-reporter uses `INFO` log level, which will log the suite path and a summary at the end of a test run.
+If you want to reduce the reporting to bare minimum you can set the `logLevel` parameter to `ERROR`.

 ```javascript
 {